 Have you ever wondered if there is a way to know if a seller cleared the check engine light on a car?
 Or maybe the mechanic cleared the check engine light without fixing the problem?
-This article will show you how to use an OBD2 scanner to determine if the check engine light was recently reset.
+This article will show you how to use an OBD2 scanner, just like the YOUCANIC Full System Scanner, to determine if the check engine light was recently reset.

 How do people reset the check engine light?